things to do in cusco

 If you were wondering, how the Incas were able to obtain a high level of agricultural knowledge to cultivate in the wildlands of the Andes, Moray can be the answer.
 Moray (38 km northwest of Cusco) is a series of circles that go into the earth, a spectacle for the view!
 Each circle represented a level of altitude in the Andes, to scale.
 Consequently, they planted one type of corn and potato in each circle, from the outermost to the innermost.
 To see the type of planting and product they obtained, choosing only the best beans.
 Therefore, Moray is considered an Inca Agricultural Research Center.
 Another inevitable point inside your list of interesting points to visit in Cusco.

-14. The twelve angled stone
+14. The twelve-angled stone

 things to do in cusco and twelve angled stone

-Hidden among the narrow streets of the city’s historic center is the stone of the twelve angles.
+Hidden among the narrow streets of Cusco historic center is the stone of the twelve angles.
 This sculptural marvel has 12 perfectly carved angles that fit seamlessly into the Inca wall of Hatunrumioc Street and is located one block from the southeast of Main Square.
 The stone itself is relatively large and forms part of the wall of the current Archbishop’s Palace.
 Also, you will be able to see an actor dressed as an Inca sovereign located on the side of the stone and a large crowd that, generally, surrounds the area, trying to take a photo with him and the popular stone.
-Please note, touch the walls and the stone is strictly forbidden for a preservation issue.
+Please note, that touching the walls and the stone is strictly forbidden for a preservation issue.

 15. The Qosqo Center of Native Art